outcoldman/outcoldman.com/content/en/2021/2021-02-10-mac-appstore-vigilantes/index.md

 >
 > *...*

 Good, I don't really want to hear from you again.
-Unless you keep me posting on some stats you can get out of the App Store.
+Unless you want to keep me posted on some stats you can get out of the App Store.

 > *...*
 >